ithan/project_to_ai_prompt/README.md

 # File Structure Documentation Generator

 A command-line utility built with Deno that generates comprehensive documentation of your project's file structure and contents, similar to the Windows 'tree /F' command but with additional features.
+This tool is specifically designed to help developers share their projects with AI assistants by creating a single, well-structured document containing both the project structure and file contents in an easy-to-process format.

 ## Features

+- Optimized for sharing codebases with AI assistants
 - Generate visual tree representation of directory structures
 - Include file contents in the documentation
 - Configurable file extension filtering